Key differences between deeds and agreements

 No user should act or fail to act on the basis of any of this material.
 Gilbert + Tobin expressly disclaims all and any liability to any persons whatsoever in respect of anything done in reliance, whether in whole or in part, on this material.

 The G+T Execution App provides an execution block for an individual to execute an agreement as a trustee.
-It should be used in conjunction with the important general notes regarding the Execution of Agreements and specific information which follows below.
+It should be used in conjunction with the important general notes regarding the Execution of Agreements and specific information that follows below.

 Execution by trustees